Written for the most recent challenge (Town Life) at the fe_contest LiveJournal community.

 Her feet ached by the time she reached the outskirts of town.
-She hesitated for a second, closed fist hovering over weathered door creaked to reveal a sliver of candlelight and a cautious eye.
+She hesitated for a moment, her closed fist hovering over a weathered door.
+It creaked open to reveal a sliver of candlelight, and a cautious eye.

 "Sylvie?"
 Frail fingers shielded tired eyes from the flame.
 "What's-"

 She let the hood fall to her shoulders, and watched the elder's face fold in familiar disappointment.

 More candles were lit, and a cup of tea she felt too overheated to drink was pushed into her hands.

 "No-" She hissed as a soaked rag was pressed to her temple, at the sting of pungent antiseptic.
 "I snuck out once he fell asleep."

 The old woman switched the cloth for a worn staff, while hesitant silence gave way to oft-repeated words.

 "Don't be ridiculous!"
 She thought of the possibilities that stopped her from giving in – more late-night banging at the door, more broken ceramic, more bloodstained rags.
 "It's bad enough I'm here now."

 In the past she would have been met with protests.
 Now it was merely pursed lips.